svgdotjs/svg.js/README.md

 draw.viewbox(0, 0, 297, 210)
 ```

-Without any attributes a an instance of `SVG.ViewBox` will be returned:
+Without any attributes an instance of `SVG.ViewBox` will be returned:

 ```javascript
 var box = draw.viewbox()